Nick Neonakis – Franchise Consulting Expert and Author.

+Nick Neonakis – Franchise Consulting Expert and Author.
 In this episode we interview Nick Neonakis, author of The Franchise MBA and CEO of The Franchise Consulting Company.
-He shares value insights, tips and advice for those considering investing in a franchise business.
+He shares valuable insights, tips and advice for those considering investing in a franchise business.

 Nick has over 20 years of business experience with 10 years as a senior executive in franchising.
 He is proof of the American Dream in Action; his family moved from Greece when he was a boy and achieved success in this country through hard work and education.